 as the 'real' mystery of Amelia Earhart.
 Take heart in knowing, it is safe to believe the former Amelia Earhart took much of

 the answers to those questions to her grave with her.

 Today, all we really know for certain in a forensic reality way, is that

-several years after Amelia Earhart went missing she managed to resurface in the United States as Irene Craigmile, and the
+several years after Amelia Earhart went missing she managed to surface in the United States as Irene Craigmile, and she worked

 Believe it or not, it's that simple.

 |...to the Gervais-Irene Bolam in 1965